slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - If you can’t be kind, be quiet.
 - Normalize this by age 30: Talk slow; Be clear; Never mumble; Don’t interrupt.
+- The quieter you become.
+The more you can hear.
 -->

 > *"Knowledge speaks, but wisdom listens."